Evaluating gender prejudices in readers

 One possibility is that a bias does exist, just not on the part of readers.
 It could be that publishers think that people don't want to read books written by women.
 If this is the case, these results suggest that publishers are making incorrect assumptions by thinking boys will want to read books written by women or selling books written by women for less than those of men.

-Overall, more research needs to be done to understand why books written by women aren't as valued as those written by men and why romance is viewed so negatively, but our research suggests the bias against women authors is not reflected in how readers actually feel about their works.
+Overall, more research needs to be done to understand why books written by women aren't as valued as those written by men and why romance is viewed so negatively, but our research suggests the bias against women authors is not reflected in how readers actually feel about their works and, if publishers are making their decisions based on this belief it would be in the best interest of these companies to update these beliefs.